 Location: Kaitaia, Northland

-Reporting structure:

-The Research facilitator will report to the project coordinator & project support.

 About us:

 Our purpose is to address the unique challenges faced by Māori in health and science spaces where there is a significant lack of representation and support.
 By addressing health inequities, advocating for systemic change, and increasing Māori participation in these fields, we aim to empower our community and assert our rightful place in spaces that have historically excluded us.